AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/13-file-format.md

     - **input/bindingconstraints/&lt;id&gt;_gt.txt**
     - **input/bindingconstraints/&lt;id&gt;_eq.txt**

-    Each of these files must have 8674 rows and N >= 1 columns, the same number for the 3 files.
+    Each of these files can be either empty or have N column of 8674 rows

 - In file **input/bindingconstraints/bindingconstraints.ini**, add property `group` to every section
-- Binding constraints in the same group must have the same number of RHS columns (3 files described above)
+- Binding constraints in the same group must have the same number of RHS columns (3 files described above for their respective types).
+Exception: a constraint in a group can have empty RHS or only one RHS column
 - In file **settings/scenariobuilder.dat**, add prefix `bc` for every group of binding constraints.
 The syntax is the following
 ```
 bc,<group>,<MC Year> = <TS number>